 Human stem cells: Recent advances in induced pluripotent stem cell (iPSC) technology and gene editing have expanded the definition of human tissue.
 The Comprehensive in vitro Proarrhythmia Assay (CiPA) initiative is one example of a coordinated multinational approach to implementing iPSC-based models in safety assessment. iPSCs are often purchased from commercial suppliers, although non-commercial projects such as the European Bank for Induced Pluripotent Stem Cells (EBiSC) and Stem Cells for Biological Assays of Novel Drugs and Predictive Toxicology (STEMBANCC) are now providing alternative sources.

-Working closely with researchers from academia and industry, international regulatory agencies and other key stakeholders, we have embarked on a programme of work to explore, understand and address these barriers.
-Our initial focus has been human tissue use in asthma research and safety assessment in drug development, but the general recommendations and resources available are more widely applicable across the biosciences.
+Working closely with researchers from academia and industry, international regulatory agencies and other key stakeholders, we have embarked on a programme of work to explore, understand and address the barriers to increased human tissue use in research.

-We have carried out surveys of both the UK asthma research community and the global drug safety assessment community to better understand the extent of human tissue use and the potential barriers to wider adoption in these areas.
-Both surveys identified the same key barriers, which include:
+We have carried out surveys to map the human tissue modeling landscape, engaging the UK asthma research community and the global drug safety assessment community in order to better understand the extent of human tissue use and the potential barriers to wider adoption in these areas.
+The surveys identified similar key barriers, which include:

 - A confusing and complex regulatory landscape;